nicholaswmin/fsm/README.md

 ## Integrity safeguards

-As safeguards against runtime errors, the setup involves fairly extensive validations, as well as recursively [`freezing`][obj-freeze] both the arguments & the FSM itself.
+To safeguards against runtime errors, the input arguments are extensively validated, then both the arguments & the FSM are [`frozen`][obj-freeze].

 ## Test